JustinData/GA-WDI-Work/w05/Nichol/project_file.md

 * Authentication but NOT Authorization
 * Javascript HTML5 Geolocation script & how to access divs in Javascript
 * entered user stories into pivotal tracker and played with that and started getting some velocity!
+* reviewed user stories and schema from project_plan.md (included in my pull request)

 What I'm Doing Today -